koushik80/hybrid-infra-azure-intern-project/README.md

 <h4 align="left">3.
 Virtualization and Cloud Services:</h4> <br />

- - Become proficient in installing, maintaining, and troubleshooting Hyper-V, VMware, and Azure-based Virtual Servers and Services.
+ - Become proficient in installing, maintaining, and troubleshooting Hyper-V, ~~VMware~~(npt applied/installed in my environment), and Azure-based Virtual Servers and Services.
  - Learn to use management tools like Windows Admin Center, Intune, O365, and Azure management websites effectively.
  - Automate tasks using PowerShell where applicable.